atinfinity/CarND-Behavioral-Cloning-P3/writeup.md

 Here is loss curve(training and validation).
 From this figure, I think that over or under fitting has not occurred.

 ![alt text][image8]

+### Evaluation of Track2
+The simulator contains two tracks.
+So, I evaluated `Track2`, too.
+At first, I collected data of `Track2` from simulator.
+As a result, I collected 35901  images and angles.
+And, I increased the data by data augumentation(x2).

+Here is loss curve(training and validation).
+From this figure, I think that over or under fitting has not occurred.
+And, you can watch the result on xxxx.

+I think that `Track2` has the following difficult condition.

+- include shade scenes
+- include steep slope

+So, I think that I should increased data to improve result by data augumentation(shade, shift, brightness etc...).